Saylee1998/StreamingVideo/README.md

 ## Features

 - **Upload Videos**: Upload video files to the server.
 - **Watch Videos**: Stream videos directly from the server in an interactive video player.

+- **Adaptive Streaming**: Videos are encoded and streamed using the HLS (HTTP Live Streaming) format, providing an adaptive video quality experience based on the user's network speed.

 ## Technologies Used